PatrickJS/PatrickJS-starter/README.md

 angular2-webpack-starter/
- ├──public/                           * static assets are served here │   ├──lib/                          * static libraries │   │   └──traceur.min.js            * ignore this file for now as it's required by Angular 2 │   │
+ ├──public/                           * static assets are served here │   ├──lib/                          * static libraries │   │   └──traceur-runtime.min.js    * ignore this file.
+This is needed to polyfill the browser to for ES6 features to similarly
+ │   │
  │   ├──favicon.ico                   * replace me with your own favicon.ico
  │   ├──service-worker.js             * ignore this.
-Web App service worker that's not complete yet │   ├──robots.txt                    * for search engines to crawl your website │   ├──human.txt                     * for humans to know who the developers are │   └──index.html                    * Index.html: where we place our script tags │
+Web App service worker that's not complete yet │   ├──robots.txt                    * for search engines to crawl your website │   ├──human.txt                     * for humans to know who the developers are │   │
+ │   └──index.html                    * Index.html: where we place our script tags
+ │
  ├──src/                              * our source files that will be compiled to javascript